 Be an example

 Children will more likely act as you do: not do as you say.
-If they see you aren’t sticking to a whole-foods diet and are eating junk, then you can’t blame them for not getting on board with your eating plan.
+If they see you aren’t sticking to a plant-based whole-foods and are eating junk, then you can’t blame them for not getting on board with your eating plan.

 We think it’s important to form your child’s palate and habits during the first three to five years of life.
 This way their base is strong enough so they can make sensible choices themselves.
 As this is the age kids imitate your behaviour the most, it’s also crucial to introduce proper table manners, enjoying your meal and time together as well as being thankful for the food.